sfdxb7/gitmcp-copier/README.md

 ## Contributing

 We welcome contributions!
-If you have ideas, suggestions, or improvements, please feel free to open issues or submit pull requests to enhance GitMCP.
+Please take a look at our [contribution](https://github.com/idosal/git-mcp/blob/main/.github/CONTRIBUTING.md) guidelines.
+Tl;dr If you have ideas, suggestions, or improvements, feel free to open issues or submit pull requests to enhance GitMCP.

 ## License